BVI Crewed Yacht Charter: Complete Insider Guide 2026

 The global charter market’s 5.2% annual growth signals what repeat charterers already know: once you’ve spent a week on the water, every resort-based vacation feels like it’s missing something.
 The only hard part is picking the dates.

-About the author: Jason Acosta is a charter broker and sailing writer.
-He specializes in the British Virgin Islands, the Bahamas, and St. Martin.
+About the author: Jason Acosta is co-founder and principal broker at Vital Charters, specializing in crewed yacht charters across the British Virgin Islands, the Bahamas, and St. Martin.
 Learn more at About Vital Charters, or get in touch to start planning your charter.

 Share the Post: